 - Conducts internal investigations relating to health care fraud and assists clients with self-disclosures

 - Negotiates settlement agreements and corporate integrity agreements in connection with state and federal investigations

-- Provides health regulatory counseling to a wide variety of health care entities including hospitals, pharmacies, hospice organizations, medical transport providers, physician groups, urgent care, pharmacies, and health plans/MCOs;
+- Provides health regulatory counseling to a wide variety of health care entities including: vision companies, health plans/MCOs, hospitals, pharmacies, hospice organizations, IDTFs, medical transport providers, physician groups, urgent care, pharmacies, health IT, and start-ups

-- Works with Medicare Part C and Exchange plans on matters concerning risk adjustment payment including retraction and self-disclosures to CMS, enforcement counseling, and defense
+- Works with Medicare Part C and Exchange plans on matters concerning risk adjustment payment including internal procedures, retraction, self-disclosures, enforcement counseling, and defense

 - Advises on patient/beneficiary assistance and loyalty programs

 - Handles physician contracting arrangements and a variety of sophisticated health care joint ventures

 - Advises clients on legal and regulatory compliance matters arising under the Medicare, Medicaid, and other third-party reimbursement programs

 Mr. Christ has successfully brought to closure numerous government investigations, some without assessment of penalties, damages, or ongoing corporate monitoring obligations.